Colonial Air Transport

 Colonial Air Transport was an early airline that flew between New York City and Boston, Massachusetts.

 History

-It was established as Bee Line on 16 March 1923 and operated out Naugatuck, Connecticut; in 1926, the airline was re-organised in New York City by Juan Trippe.
+It was established as Bee Line on 16 March 1923 and operated from Naugatuck, Connecticut; in 1926, the airline was re-organised in New York City by Juan Trippe.

-Colonial acquired rights to fly the early U.S. airmail commercial route CAM-1, with the first flight held on July 26, 1926.
+Colonial acquired rights to fly the early U.S. air mail commercial route CAM-1, with the first flight held on July 26, 1926.

-On April 15 1929, they started passenger service between New York City and Boston, Massachusetts.
+On April 15 1929, Colonial started passenger service between New York City and Boston, Massachusetts.

-In May 1929, it was acquired by Avco.
+In May 1929, Avco acquired Colonial.

 Fleet

 The Colonial Air Transport fleet consisted of the following aircraft as of 1926: